Johnny Blood: Professional career

 In 1928 McNally switched teams and came to Pottsville along with Walt Kiesling, another Pro Football Hall of Famer-to-be.
 On November 25, 1928, the NFL's Pottsville Maroons played the visiting Green Bay Packers at Minersville Park in a driving snow storm.
-In a 26-0 lopsided win over the Packers, McNally scored the last two touchdowns of the game; his second coming on a 65-yard run after an interception.
+In a 26–0 lopsided win over the Packers, McNally scored the last two touchdowns of the game; his second coming on a 65-yard run after an interception.
 Although no one at Minersville Park knew it at the time, that touchdown would be the last Pottsville would ever score in the NFL.

 After the Maroons folded in 1928, McNally went to the team against which he scored Pottsville's last NFL touchdowns: the Green Bay Packers.
-Between 1929 and 1933, 1935–1936, he played with the Packers where he helped them win four championships.
-He helped lead the Packers to three Championships in a row: 1929–1931, as well as in 1936.
+When coach Curly Lambeau first negotiated a contract with McNally to play for the Packers he offered him a $110 a week if he wouldn't drink after Wednesday and $100 a week if he did.
+McNally allegedly took the $100, although a later story said Lambeau said he would give him the $110 and let him drink on Wednesday for being so honest about it.
+Between 1929 and 1933, 1935–1936, McNally played with the Packers where he helped them win four championships.
+He helped lead the Packers to three championships in a row: 1929–1931, as well as in 1936.
+He wore several different uniform numbers during his Packers career, including 14 (1933–34), 20 (1931–32), 24 (1929–30), 26 (1935), and 55 (1936).

 In 1937, McNally moved on to the Pittsburgh Steelers (then called the Pirates), where on his first play he ran back a kick 92 yards for a touchdown.
 He ended his NFL career in 1939 as the head coach of the Pirates.
 One day in 1941, McNally took a day off from his coaching duties for the Kenosha Cardinals minor league football team and played one game with the Buffalo Tigers of the third American Football League.

-Green Bay Packers

-When coach Curly Lambeau first negotiated a contract with McNally to play for the Green Bay Packers he offered him a $110 a week if he wouldn't drink after Wednesday and $100 a week if he did.
-McNally allegedly took the $100, although a later story said Lambeau said he would give him the $110 and let him drink on Wednesday for being so honest about it.

-McNally wore several different uniform numbers during his Packers career, including 14 (1933–34), 20 (1931–32), 24 (1929–30), 26 (1935), and 55 (1936).